fmagiag/android-challenge/README.md

 ### Delivery Instructions

-1. You must provide his BitBucket username.
+1. You must provide yours BitBucket username.
 A free BitBucket account can be created at http://bitbucket.org
 1. The recruiter will give you read permission to a repository named **android-challenge**, at https://bitbucket.org/ac-recruitment/android-challenge
 1. You must fork this repository into a private repository on your own account and push your code in there.
 1. Once finished, you must give the user **ac-recruitment** read permission on your repository so that you can be evaluated.
 Then, please contact back your recruiter and he will get an engineer to evaluate your test.